swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 The [Dockerfile](../../Dockerfile) is in the root of the repository.
 This step assumes you have already build the [fabric-private-chaincode base image](../docker/base/Dockerfile).
 Take a look at building the docker dev environment in the main [README](../../README.md#docker).
-After you have create the base, run the following to create a modified peer image and the plugins necessary to start the peer.
+After you have created the base image, run the following to create a modified peer image and the plugins necessary to start the peer.
 ```
 docker build -t hyperledger/fabric-peer-fpc .
 ```
-1. Generate the cryptographic material needed for the network by running the [generate](generate.sh) script.
+2. Generate the cryptographic material needed for the network by running the [generate](generate.sh) script.
 Cryptogen will be used to generate all the credentials needed based on the configuration filesabove and place them in the `crypto-config` directory.
 Configtxgen will be used to create the genesis block